Search

 Alimony indexation percentages in recent years

 The national government sets the indexation percentage annually based on the increase in contract wages.
-The percentage is usually announced in October and takes effect on January 1 of the following year.
+The percentage is announced in November of the preceding year and takes effect on January 1.
+For calculating overdue indexation, the five-year period is relevant, as Article 3:308 of the Dutch Civil Code stipulates a five-year limitation period for periodic claims.

 YearIndexation percentageAnnouncement